-As educators, we have dedicated hundreds of hours developing materials, holding workshops, conducting programs and forming committees with the stated aim of addressing Racial Equity.
+As educators, we have dedicated hundreds of hours to developing materials, holding workshops, conducting programs and forming committees with the stated aim of addressing racial equity.
 This has been important work and we have learned probably more than we have done, if we are honest.
 Here are four lessons I believe we have learned along the way:

 We’ve learned that we often wield coded language to remain in a place of comfortability